Price of oil: Global oil prices: a chronology

+In May 2024, Chuck Schumer, along with 22 other Democratrs, urged the Department of Justice to take robust action against alleged collusion and price-fixing in the oil industry.
+In a letter to Merrick Garland, the senators referenced a FTC investigation revealing price-fixing by oil executives, which had increased energy costs for Americans.
+The FTC found that Scott D. Sheffield, colluded with OPEC to raise crude oil prices.
+Although the FTC cleared Exxon Mobil's $60 billion acquisition of Pioneer, it barred Sheffield from joining the new company's board.
+The senators called for a comprehensive DOJ investigation into potential Sherman Antitrust Act violations, citing concerns over national security and economic burdens on lower-income families due to inflated fuel costs.

+On 10 October 2024, oil prices surged over 3% due to escalating tensions in the Middle East, raising concerns about potential disruptions to crude supplies.
+Brent crude reached $75.98 per barrel, and U.S. WTI climbed to $72.30.
+Fears of retaliatory strikes on oil facilities and possible U.S. involvement grew, while OPEC+ ministers met without expected changes to production policies.

 Oil-storage trade (contango)

 The oil-storage trade, also referred to as contango, a market strategy in which large, often vertically integrated oil companies purchase oil for immediate delivery and storage—when the price of oil is low— and hold it in storage until the price of oil increases.
 Investors bet on the future of oil prices through a financial instrument, oil futures in which they agree on a contract basis, to buy or sell oil at a set date in the future.
 Crude oil is stored in salt mines, tanks and oil tankers.

 Investors can choose to take profits or losses prior to the oil-delivery date arrives.
 Or they can leave the contract in place and physical oil is "delivered on the set date" to an "officially designated delivery point", in the United States, that is usually Cushing, Oklahoma.
 When delivery dates approach, they close out existing contracts and sell new ones for future delivery of the same oil.
 The oil never moves out of storage.
 If the forward market is in "contango"—the forward price is higher than the current spot price—the strategy is very successful.

 Scandinavian Tank Storage AB and its founder Lars Jacobsson introduced the concept on the market in early 1990.
 But it was in 2007 through 2009 the oil storage trade expanded, with many participants—including Wall Street giants, such as Morgan Stanley, Goldman Sachs, and Citicorp—turning sizeable profits simply by sitting on tanks of oil.
 By May 2007 Cushing's inventory fell by nearly 35% as the oil-storage trade heated up.

 By the end of October 2009 one in twelve of the largest oil tankers was being used more for temporary storage of oil, rather than transportation.